Stephen Saunders (British Army officer): Assassination and investigation

+Accusations of U.S. government complicity

 One of many attempts to implicate the U.S. government as the sponsor of 17N appeared in December 2005, when Kleanthis Grivas published an article in To Proto Thema, a Greek Sunday newspaper.
-He claimed that "Sheepskin", the Greek version of Gladio, NATO's stay-behind paramilitary capability during the Cold War, carried out the assassination of CIA station chief Richard Welch in Athens in 1975 and also the assassination of Stephen Saunders more than a decade after the Cold War ended.
-This charge was denied by the US State Department, who responded that "the Greek terrorist organization '17 November' was responsible for both assassinations", and noted that Grivas's central piece of evidence was a disinformation document of Soviet origin (the so-called "Westmoreland Field Manual") which the State department, as well as a Congressional inquiry had dismissed as a Soviet forgery.
+He claimed that "Sheepskin", the Greek version of Gladio, NATO's stay-behind paramilitary capability during the Cold War, carried out the assassination of CIA station chief Richard Welch in Athens in 1975, and also the assassination of Stephen Saunders more than a decade after the Cold War ended.
+This charge was denied by the US State Department, which responded that "the Greek terrorist organization '17 November' was responsible for both assassinations", and noted that Grivas's central piece of evidence was a disinformation document of Soviet origin (the so-called "Westmoreland Field Manual") which the State department, as well as a Congressional inquiry had dismissed as a Soviet forgery.
 The documents make no specific mention of Greece, 17N, nor Welch.
 The State Department also highlighted the fact that, in the case of Richard Welch, "Grivas bizarrely accuses the CIA of playing a role in the assassination of one of its own senior officials" as well as the Greek government's statements to the effect that the "stay behind" network had been dismantled in 1988.

+In his 2010 memoir The Reluctant Spy: My Secret Life in the CIA's War on Terror, former CIA officer John Kiriakou wrote of driving past Saunders's blood-stained car the morning of 8 June.
+He stated that the reason for his abrupt departure from Greece in August 2000 was the discovery that Greek urban guerrilla organization 17N had been stalking him instead of Saunders.
+He quoted the 17N proclamation taking responsibility for the Saunders murder: "We saw the big spy, but he was in an armored car and we knew that he was armed.
+So we elected to carry out the sentence on the war criminal Saunders".

 Legacy

 Saunders was buried with a Commonwealth War Graves Commission headstone in the churchyard of the parish church of Melbury Osmond, Dorset, close to where he had previously lived.
 His life is commemorated by a memorial stone set in the floor of St. Paul's Church in Athens and a plaque on the memorial wall at the Foreign and Commonwealth Office.

-Since 2001 St. Catherine's British School in Athens has been awarding the Stephen Saunders Award for Good Citizenship to a pupil with outstanding contribution to school life, society and the support of others.
+In 2001, St. Catherine's British School in Athens initiated the Stephen Saunders Award for Good Citizenship to a pupil with outstanding contribution to school life, society and the support of others.